Bacolod: Spanish colonial period

 On February 11, 1802, Fr.
 Eusebio Laurencio became acting parish priest of Bacolod.
 In September 1806, Fr.
 León Pedro was appointed interim parish priest and the following year became the first regular parish priest.
 In September 1817, Fray (Friar) Julián Gonzaga from Barcelona was appointed as the parish priest.
 He encouraged the people to settle once again near the sea.
 He also encouraged migration to Bacolod and the opening of lands to agriculture and industry.
+By year 1818, a census by Fr.
+Felipe Bravo OSA revealed that Bacolod had 1,876 tributes amounting to 9,888 inhabitants.
+Of which, 37 were Spanish-Filipino tributes amounting to the same number of Spanish-Filipino families residing in the province.

 In 1846, upon the request of Romualdo Jimeno, bishop of Cebu and Negros at that time, Governor-General Narciso Clavería y Zaldúa sent to Negros a team of Recollect missionaries headed by priest Fernando Cuenca.
 A decree of June 20, 1848, by Gobernador General Clavería ordered the restructuring of Negros politically and religiously.
 The following year (1849), Negros Island Gobernadorcillo Manuel Valdevieso y Morquecho transferred the capital of the Province of Negros from Himamaylan to Bacolod and the Augustinian Recollects were asked to assume spiritual administration of Negros, which they did that same year.
 Transfer of Bacolod to the Recollects, however, took place only in 1871.
 Fray Mauricio Ferrero became the first Augustinian Recollect parish priest of Bacolod and successor to the secular priest, Fr.
 Mariano Ávila.
 In 1863, a compulsory primary public school system was set up.

 In 1889, Bacolod became the capital of Occidental Negros when the province of Negros was politically divided into the separate provinces of Occidental Negros (Spanish: Negros Occidental) and Oriental Negros (Spanish: Negros Oriental).